 This catalog does not constitute a contract between Mount Vernon Nazarene University and its students.
 Among other things, this catalog is intended to represent current academic regulations, procedures, and programs.
 Schools and/or departments may have student handbooks/guides, which contain additional details.
-Adult learners can reference the Graduate and Professional Studies section (p.
-14) in the back of this catalog.
 Schools and/or departments may set standards that are higher than University standards, but they may not lower them.